 CareCloud To Host Virtual Analyst and Investor Day

-/EIN News/ -- SOMERSET, N.J., Dec.
-02, 2022 (GLOBE NEWSWIRE) -- CareCloud, Inc. (the “Company”) (Nasdaq: MTBC, MTBCO, MTBCP), a leader in healthcare technology solutions for medical practices and health systems nationwide, announced they will host an inaugural Analyst and Investor Day from 1 to 3 p.m.
+SOMERSET, N.J., Dec.
+02, 2022 (GLOBE NEWSWIRE) -- CareCloud, Inc. (the "Company") MTBC MTBCO, MTBCP))), a leader in healthcare technology solutions for medical practices and health systems nationwide, announced they will host an inaugural Analyst and Investor Day from 1 to 3 p.m.
 EST on Monday, December 12, 2022 using a live webcast.

 CareCloud leadership team will use this virtual event to share with participants their historic vision to transform the healthcare industry through high-quality technology, world-class operations and exciting new products.
 For 20 years, CareCloud has been a pillar in the healthcare technology space, helping healthcare providers deliver a premium, high-value experience for every patient.
 The Company is at the forefront of the industry's shift to digitization and a value-based care model, with a growth strategy powered by a seasoned leadership team.